-Energy audits shall be based on building science principles and include the use of appropriate equipment in diagnosing opportunities for improving energy efficiency and minimizing health and safety hazards.
+Energy audits shall be based on generally accepted building science principles and include the use of appropriate equipment in diagnosing opportunities for improving energy efficiency and minimizing health and safety hazards.

-- 2.1 All energy audits shall include the following: - 2.1.1 A review with the homeowner/occupant(s), if available, about any concerns they may have related to the performance of their home. - 2.1.2 Immediate disclosure to homeowner/occupant(s) when any suspected emergency or urgent health and safety hazard or situation is present in the home. - 2.1.3 A report that meets the requirements laid out in this standard. - 2.2 All energy audit reports shall include the following: - 2.2.1 Results of diagnostic tests and visual/sensory inspections including a summary of the diagnostic testing and inspections and their purpose. - 2.2.2 Information on energy programs, incentives, regulations and energy costs relevant to prioritized recommendations for improving the home. - 2.2.3 A baseline energy use analysis [when energy-consumption records are available]. - 2.2.4 A comprehensive set of recommended health and safety measures, warranted by the sitespecific circumstances.
+- 2.1 All audits shall include the following: - 2.1.1 An interview with the homeowner/occupant(s) (if available) about any concerns they may have related to the performance of their home. - 2.1.2 Immediate disclosure to homeowner/occupant(s) when any suspected emergency or urgent health and safety hazard or situation is present in the home. - 2.1.3 Occupant/Homeowner education regarding efficient operation and use of appliances and equipment in the home. - 2.1.4 A report that meets the requirements laid out in this standard. - 2.2 All audit reports shall include the following: - 2.2.1 Results of diagnostic tests and visual/sensory inspections including a summary of the diagnostic testing and inspections and their purpose. - 2.2.2 Information on energy programs, incentives, regulations, and energy costs relevant to prioritized recommendations for improving the home. - 2.2.3 A baseline energy-use analysis [when energy-consumption records are available]. - 2.2.4 Information about user-controlled changes that may reduce energy consumption and the value of energy-saving behaviors and measures.